waseemhnyc/instagraph-nextjs-fastapi/README.md

 yarn run dev
 ```

-Now that you have the frontend running locally its time to get the backend running.
+Now that the frontend is working, it's time to get the backend up and running.

 6. Move into the `api` directory, create a virutalenv and source the environment